Welcome to today's edition of the Rush 24-7 podcast.

 What's going on?

-Plus, add to this that people Are also instinctively afraid to speak this way for fear that somebody will overhear them and think that they are racist when it has nothing to do with race, or think that they are part of a conspiracy cabal that doesn't think Obama was born in Hawaii or what have you.
+Plus, add to this that people are also instinctively afraid to speak this way for fear that somebody will overhear them and think that they are racist when it has nothing to do with race or think that they are part of a conspiracy cabal that doesn't think Obama was born in Hawaii or what have you.

-So people are naturally, uh because of political correctness and so forth, naturally censoring themselves, but their gut, their guts telling them something's not right here.
+So people are naturally, because of political correctness and so forth, naturally censoring themselves, but their gut, their guts telling them something's not right here.

-We will link to this, it's from the American thinker.
+We will link to this.

-We'll link to this at Rush Limbaugh.com.
+We'll link to this at rushlimbaugh.com.

-For example, he says none of this disqualified Obama.
+For example, he says, none of this disqualified Obama.

-No, there's a paragraph here about Reverend Wright, uh, anti-American ranting, his enduring friendship with a terrorist guy in the neighborhood, Bill Ayers, Sololinsky, blah, blah, blah, further add a hazy personal background, and Indonesian childhood shifting official names, paperless trail climb through elite educational institutions.
+Now, there's a paragraph here about Reverend Wright, anti-American ranting, his enduring friendship with a terrorist guy in the neighborhood, Bill Ayers, Sololinsky, blah, blah, blah.

 None of this disqualified Obama from the presidency.